 In one word: Chaos

-All IT support companies and Managed Services Providers never know how many issues or service tickets they will face on any given day, including us, Imagine IT.
-So, it is very difficult and challenging to have “just the right” number of techs available to assist client partners every hour of every day.
+All IT support companies and Managed Services Providers never know how many issues or service tickets they will face on any given day, including us, at Imagine IT.

 IT support providers refer to IT service issues as “tickets”